DjikstraCS/CTF-Write-Ups/PicoCTF/General Skills/flag_shop.md

 ---
 ## Hints:
-1. Two's compliment can do some weird things when numbers get really big!
+1. Two's complement can do some weird things when numbers get really big!

 ---
 ## Solution: